hackclub/sprig/README.md

 ## Sprig is a...

-...**custom handheld game console** built by Hack Club.
-Fall of 2022, we are giving a Sprig (valued at over $100 in components alone) to every teenage hacker that successfully shares a game they create in our [community gallery](https://sprig.hackclub.com/gallery).
+...**custom handheld game console** built by Hack Club. we are giving a Sprig to every teenage hacker that successfully shares a game they create in our [community gallery](https://sprig.hackclub.com/gallery).

 <p align="left">
 <a>